Home

 Comparing Different Types of Wood for Sublimation

-The type of wood you select for your sublimation project could significantly influence the end product.
+The type of wood you select for your wood sublimation projects could significantly influence the end product.
 For instance, MDF is often preferred over natural wood slices for sublimation.
 This is because MDF doesn’t release sap during heating, which can lead to a cleaner finished project.
 If you opt for MDF, consider using a painted white surface.
 This can offer a more accurate color representation for your sublimation prints than unpainted MDF.[3]

 On the other hand, chipboard can pose challenges in the sublimation process.
 Its layers may separate when trimmed, and it can be difficult to cut intricate designs.
 But don’t let this deter you from experimenting.
 Sublimation on painted wood can create a rustic appearance as the heating process may cause sap to bleed through the paint, adding uniqueness to the design.
 However, keep in mind that sublimation inks appear darker on colored surfaces, such as wood, since they are transparent and the color of the underlying wood affects the final color of the print.